 Note: The duration for indexing depends on the size of the music library.
 Once complete, the player’s LED turns solid blue.

-You may also navigate to Settings > Music Library to monitor the progress of the update.
+You may also navigate to Settings > Music Library to monitor the update's progress.

 Backup files

-It is strongly recommended to create regular backups of the contents of your BluOS device.
-You can do this by manually copying the files from the Music folder to an external storage device / local folder on your PC.
-Back up time varies and can be longer depending on the size of the Music folder.
+It is recommended to create regular backups of the contents of your BluOS Player.
+You can manually copy the files from the Music folder to your PC's external storage device / local folder.
+Back-up time varies and can be longer depending on the size of the Music folder.

-If your network changes the IP address of your BluOS device, this will disconnect the mapped drive, as the network location of the player changed.
+If your network changes the IP address of your BluOS Player, this will disconnect the mapped drive, as the network location of the player has changed.